cablelabs/snaps-openstack/doc/source/install/install.md

     <td/>
     <td colspan="2">second_storage</td>
     <td>Y</td>
-    <td>List of Mount point of secondary storage for ceph.
+    <td>List of mount point of secondary storage for ceph.
 Has to be present if the node_type is "storage"</td>
   </tr>
   <tr>
     <td/>